ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 Checkpointing RLModules
 -----------------------

-RL Modules can be checkpointed with their :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.save_to_path` method.
+You can checkpoint :py:class:`~ray.rllib.core.rl_module.rl_module.RLModules` instances with their :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.save_to_path` method.
-If you already have an instantiated RLModule and would like to load a new state (weights) into it from an existing checkpoint, use the :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.restore_from_path` method.
+If you already have an instantiated RLModule and would like to load new model weights into it from an existing checkpoint, use the :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.restore_from_path` method.

 The following examples show how these methods can be used outside of, or in conjunction with, an RLlib Algorithm.